arunkumar2678/Capstone_Project/readme.md

 - dbdiagram: Used dbdiagram tool to create the data model.
 This tool has the import feature to create the diagram by directly importing the Postgres SQL scripts.
 This tools provides users with a seamless process in creating data model diagrams.

+- No of yards gained by school by season
 SELECT c.school,
        b.season,
        sum(yards_gained) AS total_yards